-More than 100 mutations in the LMNA gene have been identified in people with Emery-Dreifuss muscular dystrophy.
-Most of these mutations change single amino acids in lamins A and C, which alters the structure of these proteins.
-The effect of LMNA mutations within cells remains unclear.
+Most of the LMNA gene mutations that cause Emery-Dreifuss muscular dystrophy change single protein building blocks (amino acids) in lamins A and C, which alters the structure of these proteins.
+The effect of LMNA gene mutations within cells is unclear.
 Abnormal versions of lamins A and C may alter the activity of certain genes or weaken the structure of the nucleus, making cells more fragile.
-Researchers continue to investigate how LMNA mutations affect muscles used for movement (skeletal muscles) and heart (cardiac) muscle, leading to the characteristic features of Emery-Dreifuss muscular dystrophy.
+Researchers continue to investigate how LMNA mutations affect skeletal muscles and cardiac muscle, leading to the characteristic features of Emery-Dreifuss muscular dystrophy.

-Mutations in the LMNA gene have been identified in newborns with a disorder called lethal restrictive dermopathy.
+Mutations in the LMNA gene have also been identified in newborns with a disorder called lethal restrictive dermopathy.
 Infants with this disorder have tight, rigid skin; underdeveloped lungs; and other abnormalities.
 They do not usually survive past the first week of life.

 Researchers have not determined how mutations in the LMNA gene result in this diverse group of disorders, but the multiple roles of the nuclear lamina in cells may help explain the wide variety of signs and symptoms.